zh-explorer/alphanumeric_shellcode_encoder/readme.md

 3. offset can be negative or any other number's, but a too large number will increase the length of shellcode

 4. to use this encoder, the rsp must point to stack or other r/w memory that not overlap shellcode itself

+5. There is a shorter but unstable version in branch dev